There are so many ways to have a fun homeschool day!

 Easily Have a Fun Homeschool Day!

 Use these tips, ideas, and resources to easily boost your homeschool day.
-You will find an entire section devoted to your preschool-age kids.
-The other categories (math, science, reading/writing, and history) can generally be used with elementary age kids and older.
+You will find an entire section devoted to your preschool-age children.
+The other categories (math, science, reading/writing, and history) can generally be used with elementary age children and older.

 2. Learning Songs (includes free printable): We use these during our Homeschool Morning Gathering time.

 3. Puzzles: Great tools for hands-on learning plus fine motor skills.
 We love this Melissa And Doug set.

 6. Educational DVDs: Mom gets a break with these engaging videos for learning fun.
 Leap Frog DVDs have been favorites for all of my boys.

 8. Lift-The-Flap Books: Children love to peek behind flaps and make new learning discoveries.

 9. Wood Food: This set of Melissa and Doug Cutting Food is a huge hit in our home.
 My boys get hands-on learning for math (fractions and counting), fine motor skills, and hand-eye coordination.

 10. More Games!: Lynna of Homeschooling Without Training Wheels shares these brilliant games for preschoolers.

 11. Learning Apps: If you allow your preschooler to have a bit of screen time, learning apps can be great ways to make homeschooling fun.
 One of our favorites is Learn With Homer.